sbinet/fubsy/doc/guide/intro.rst

 Introduction
 ============

 Fubsy is a tool for efficiently building software.
-Roughly speaking:
-Fubsy lets you (re)build target files from source files with minimal effort based on which source files have changed.
+Roughly speaking, Fubsy lets you (re)build target files from source files with minimal effort based on which source files have changed.
 More generically, Fubsy is an engine for the *conditional execution* of *actions* based